mkrause/roy/README.md

 directory structure:

     my_module/
-        classes/        The autoloader loads classes from here. config/         Configuration key-value pairs.
+        classes/        Used by the autoloader to load class definitions. config/         Configuration key-value pairs.
         strings/        Localization strings.
         thirdparty/     Third-party libraries.
-        views/          The `View` class loads templates from here.
+        views/          Used by the View class to loads templates.

 Roy manages a list of modules ordered by priority.
 In the case of a naming conflict, the class, config value, string, etc. in the higher-priority module